CovHackSoc/covhack.org/src/README.md

 - If the menu is shown then hidden in mobile mode, and the viewport grows to desktop size the menu will remain hidden
 - Body noscroll not working on mobile
 - On mobile in landscape the nav menu is not scrollable and is cut off, the body scrolls instead

+Todo:
+- auto hide nav on mobile after clicking a link